 Yellowstone National Park in the United States is something we believe every person should see at least once.
-There’s the geyser Old Faithful, the Grand Canyon of the Yellowstone, and the Yellowstone lake, river, and waterfalls.
+Opened by President Ulysses S. Grant on March 1 1872, Yellowstone is the world's first national park.
+There’s tso much to see, including the geyser Old Faithful, the Grand Canyon of the Yellowstone, and the Yellowstone lake, river, and waterfalls.
 Not to mention Artists' Point, a beautiful spot overlooking it all!

-A day is simply too short for this place, so you need to know where to stay in Yellowstone National Park.
-There are lots of accommodations in Yellowstone: inns, hotels, Airbnbs, tent camping, RV camping, and log cabins.
+A day is simply too short for this place, so you need to know where to stay when visiting Yellowstone National Park.
+There are lots of accommodations in Yellowstone: inns, hotels, Airbnbs, tent camping, RV camping, and Yellowstone National Park cabins.

-In this article, Bill Widmer discusses all the options of places to stay in Yellowstone National Park and gives us a few tips on how to have the best stay possible.
+In this article, Bill Widmer discusses all the options for the best lodging inside Yellowstone National Park and gives us a few tips on how to have the best stay possible.
 Bill and his fiance Kayla run The Wandering RV, a site about RV travel and lifestyle.
 Follow them on Pinterest to learn more about camper traveling!

 And now, let’s dive in!

-Before we discuss the five places to stay in Yellowstone Park, you have to decide if you want to stay inside Yellowstone or outside the park.
-If you’re staying outside, you have four options:
+Before we discuss five Yellowstone lodging options, you have to decide if you want to stay inside Yellowstone or outside the park.

 - The West Entrance, which is near Geyser Basins

-- The North Entrance or Northeast Entrance, which is near Wildlife Watching
+- The North Entrance or Northeast Entrance, which is near Gardiner and Wildlife Watching

 - The South Entrance, which is next door to Grand Teton and Jackson Hole

-If you’re having trouble deciding, check out Yellowstone’s official trip planning guide.
+If you’re having trouble deciding where to stay when going to Yellowstone, check out Yellowstone’s official trip planning guide.
 They have loads of tips on what attractions to see and where to stay.

-If you want to see the incredible outdoors while still having all the comforts of home, there are plenty of beautiful inns and hotels in Yellowstone.
+If you want to see the incredible outdoors while still having all the comforts of home, there are plenty of beautiful inns and hotels for your Yellowstone national park stay inside the park itself.

 There are nine hotels inside Yellowstone alone, plus dozens more in the surrounding area.
 So rather than recommending a specific few, we’ll provide some resources and the pros and cons of this method of staying in the park.

-- Old Faithful Inn – From this Inn, you can see the Old Faithful geyser right from the deck and some of the rooms.
+- Old Faithful Inn – From the Old Faithful Inn, you can see the Old Faithful geyser right from the deck and some of the rooms.
 The building itself is a work of art dating back to 1914.
+There are three lodges at the Old Faithful Inn and it's one of the United States' last log hotels.
+It's possibly one of the best hotels inside Yellowstone National Park.

 Pros of hotels & inns: